JTraversa/Omisario/README.md

 ```
 --------------------------------------------------

 Disclaimer: This game is not intended for distribution.
-All rights to the original Super Mario are reserved to Nintindo.
+All rights to the original Super Mario belong to Nintendo.
 This integration is simply a demonstration of network integration.